 Here are my promises to you: I will listen closely to understand your needs.
 After uncovering your true state of health, I will give you straight answers so you can make intelligent decisions about your health.
-I will provide you with a personalized treatment plan and offer the tools and strategies to put you on a proven path to a more youthful state of health with improved functional ability.
+I will provide you with a personalized treatment plan and offer the needed tools and strategies to combat the underlying biological mechanisms that make you old, sick, and unfit.

 The Master’s degree gave me a greater understanding of the intimate connections between aging and disease, and metabolic dysfunction and faulty nutrition.
-It allowed me to provide even better care to my patients by giving me the knowledge on how to use the science of metabolic and nutritional medicine to prevent and reverse disease, and greatly enhance your chances of living to a ripe old age in good health.
+It allowed me to provide even better care to my patients by giving me the knowledge on how to use the science of metabolic and nutritional medicine to prevent and reverse age-related diseases, and stimulate metabolism, immunity, and cellular rejuvenation.
 Out of the 900,000 physicians in the United States, less than 0.01% have this important and cutting-edge degree.